 Yahoo data also does not provide any symbol-level information such as company name or industry.
-(Some of that is on the website, but RealTest does not do any screen-scraping.)
+Although some of that information is on the website, RealTest does not do any screen-scraping.
 If you have such information in CSV format and want to apply it to a Yahoo import, you can do so by adding a SyminfoFile path to the import definition.
 An example SymInfo file for the S&P 500 components is included in the Examples folder and used in the script shown above.

 In addition to the advantages mentioned above, the biggest advantage to using a paid data service like Norgate has to do with this kind of meta-data.
 Specifically, there is never a need for a SymInfo file when using Norgate.
 The company name, industry, exchange, country, currency, etc. are all obtained automatically during import.

 More importantly, Norgate includes a dynamic Watchlist facility that makes it easy to know that every day, you are importing "all the symbols in the market" (or in an index, or however you want to define your universe).
 If you use a free source like Yahoo, be prepared to do a lot of research every day just to keep track of symbol changes, additions, delistings, etc.